FlexMeasures/flexmeasures/documentation/api/simulation.rst

 Getting prognoses
 -----------------

+Prognoses are power forecasts that are used by the BVP server to determine the best control signals to valorise on balancing opportunities.
+Researchers can check the accuracy of these forecasts by downloading the prognoses and comparing them against the meter data, i.e. the realised power measurements.
 A prognosis can be requested for a single asset at the following GET endpoint:

 .. code-block:: html